 Although it may seem too easy to give money since you don't have to spend time picking out something special, it is often the most appreciated gift of all.
 In addition to funeral expenses, there may be other things that the survivors need, particularly if the deceased was a primary or partial breadwinner in the family.

-If you choose to give money, be as discreet as possible and avoid making an issue of it.
-This is not the time to embarrass anyone.
+If you choose to give money, be discreet and respectful.
 Put your check or cash inside an envelope with the sympathy card and hand it to the person you want to receive it.
 If you're concerned that it won't be opened right away, you might mention that there is something extra inside.

 Gift of Service

-The person in mourning might not need a tangible item but may benefit from something you can do for her.
-Consider offering to watch her children for an afternoon, pick up her laundry from the dry cleaners, or do something else that might make her life less stressful.
+The person in mourning might not need a tangible item but may benefit from something you can do.
+Consider offering to watch children for an afternoon, pick up laundry from the dry cleaners, or do something else that might make their life less stressful.
+This simple act of kindness might be exactly what they needs.